evanetizen/25live-autofill/README.md

 ![25live dash](25livedash.png)

 The script will then run to fill out the form to the best of its abilities.
-The script will book all available times in the two rooms you specify, whether it is one room available or both.
+The script will book all available days in the two rooms in the times you specify, whether it is one room available or both.

-Keep in mind that this means if at least one room is open once in the semester, this script may only book that one practice.
-Double check the occurrences.
+Keep in mind that this script may only book a few practices if there's a lot of conflicts.
+So double check the occurrences before you submit to make sure you are happy with the results.

-If the script doesn't find either of the two practice rooms available, it will tell you to CTRL-C and restart.
-You should use the command line arguments to try shifting the times.
-For example, you can rerun it with
+If the script doesn't find either of the two practice rooms available, it will tell you to CTRL C and restart from the command line.
+Before you CTRL C, I encourage you to view "Conflict Details" to see what's conflicting with your desired times.
+If you can book around the conflict, I encourage you to CTRL C and run the script again with a slightly offset time:

 ```
 node script.js TueThu 8:30 10:30
 ```

-After it is done and you double checked what exactly you're booking, you can press save on the bottom right to submit the form.
+The script will never save and submit the form by itself.
+Always check "Manage Occurrences" to make sure you have a general idea of what you are booking.
+Press the save button in the bottom right to submit!

-# 25 Live Tips:
+## 25 Live Tips:

 The 25 live form has a really confusing order of operations to it that makes it easy to be confused as to why it won't submit.